otp-demo/otp-gitops-apps/clusters/cluster-services/vault/README.md

 # Vault
 # Introduction
-The vault deployment is taken in part from the [openshift-modern-availabilty] collection of openshift applications and tools.
+The vault deployment is taken in part from the [openshift-modern-availability](https://github.com/raffaelespazzoli/openshift-modern-availability/blob/master/establishing-trust.md) collection of openshift applications and tools.
 Modifications have been made to automate it through gitops and fit the OTP pattern.

 ![vault-cluster](vault-cluster.png "Vault Cluster Topology")